-"I have known Philip Summerbell since 2006 when he first advised me for visa information.
+"I have known Philip Summerbell when he first advised me for visa information.
 Since then he has assisted me to obtain two working visas (I am a UK citizen).
 I can only speak highly of Philip and the information and knowledge he has of the Australian immigration system.
 I would highly recommend him to anyone venturing into these unknown waters and wish him well for his future endeavours.
 I will certainly be working with him at the next stage towards my naturalisation process."

-community worker now living in Melbourne and successfully building his career in Australia.
+Now living in Melbourne and successfully building his career in Australia.

 For news of the Employer Nomination Scheme Permanent Residence Visa and other news about Australian Migration, please refer to the Immigration News page.